 Racial Equity Advisory Council

-The Racial Equity Advisory Council (REAC) serves as an advisory body to the Executive Leadership of the University (President, Provost, Chancellor of the Health System and the Executive Vice President) and is guided by four subcommittees of experts for the purpose of operationalizing and coordinating the key concepts articulated by the President in his Juneteenth message on Anti-Racism.
+The Racial Equity Advisory Council (REAC) serves as an advisory body to the Executive Leadership of the University (President, Provost, Chancellor of the Health System and the Executive Vice President) and is guided by four subcommittees of experts for the purpose of supporting and informing the operationalization and coordination of centralized efforts to advance racial equity across Duke.

-Members of the Advisory Council are comprised of faculty, staff and students whose responsibilities, interests and expertise are aligned with the pillars of Duke’s Strategic Framework, Toward our Second Century.
+Members of the Advisory Council are comprised of faculty, staff and students whose responsibilities, interests and expertise are aligned with the pillars of Duke’s Strategic Vision.

-The Advisory Council meets regularly to develop deliverables and recommendations along with specific steps to be taken and accountability measures for each step.
+The Advisory Council and subcommittees meet regularly to develop deliverables and recommendations along with specific steps to be taken and accountability measures for each step.

 There are four subcommittees that report up to the Advisory Council: